thomasvn/Classification/README.md

 We first calculate the mean and the covariance of each class.
 When doing this, we treat each iris instance as a 4-dimensional vector to take into account for the four features we are using for classification.

+Then, to classify this new iris instance we apply the Gaussian Naive Bayes instance to determine which class is best fit (probabilistically) for this new instance.

-Then to determine the boundary, we want to make sure that the probability any new iris-instance is equivalent for all classes in consideration.
+Note: this means that to draw the classification boundary between classes, we simply need to identify the points at which any new iris-instance would be equally probably to belong to all three classes.

 #### LDA (Linear Discriminant Analysis)
+The LDA classifier is simply a special case of the QDA classifier.
+In the LDA classifier, the covariance matrices of all classes are equal.

+To achieve this, I simply calculated for the average covariance matrix among all classes and used that matrix when plugging new instances back into the multivariate gaussian probability density function.

+Note: in LDA, all classification boundaries are linear.